On This Page:

 Airport Connector Station

 The Airport Connector Station will be located at Oakland International Airport, in the parking area directly across Airport Drive from Terminals 1 and 2.
-OAC riders will traverse Airport Drive using the existing crosswalks to enter or exit the elevated station and travel to or from the airport via OAC.
+BART to OAK riders will traverse Airport Drive using the existing crosswalks to enter or exit the elevated station and travel to or from the airport via BART to OAK.

 “Periodic Motion” by Artist Tom Patti